JamieAlanWelsh/BossRaiseRPG/README.md

 ## Project Aims

-The project aim is to design and implement an interactive mobile anroid application based on the George Perec novel “The Art of Asking Your
+The project aim is to design and implement an interactive mobile android application based on the George Perec novel “The Art of Asking Your
 Boss for a Raise”.

 ## Video Demonstration